stumcd/muc/README.md

 ### Management
 * Is there an MDM profile? ✅
   * Is the MDM profile valid (ie not expired)?
-  * Is the MDM profile non-removable?
+  * Is the MDM profile non-removable? ✅
-  * Has the associated push cert expired?
+  * Has the associated push cert expired? (not reliable currently)
 * Was the device enrolled via Automated Device Enrollment (aka DEP)? ✅
 * Was the device enrolled using User-Approved?
 * Can we connect to the MDM server? ✅
   * Has a Bootstrap Token been escrowed to the MDM server? ✅
-* Are there any MDM-managed upgrade restrictions in-place? (not accurate atm)
+* Are there any MDM-managed upgrade restrictions in-place? (not reliable currently)
-* Is there a deferral in place for macOS updates? (not accurate atm)
+* Is there a deferral in place for macOS updates? (not reliable currently)
-  * If so, how many days? (not accurate atm)
+  * If so, how many days? (not reliable currently)
 * Is the Software Update Catalog URL set to Apple's default? ✅

 ### Disk volumes